 Welcome!

-I am excited about research at the intersection of financial markets and climate change with applications to asset pricing, financial stability, and policy.
+I am excited about research at the intersection of financial markets and climate change with applications to asset pricing, financial stability, and the broader economy.

 Feel free to reach out!